ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 ![](https://i.imgur.com/s1f3uju.png){: .mx-auto.d-block :}

-By the way, if you tried to check the user information in the web app, you should see **"Data Exfiltration Techniques"**, which is a minor hint related to the challenge. (◕‿◕)
+By the way, if you tried to check the user information for the correct user in the web app, you should see **"Data Exfiltration Techniques"**, which is a minor hint related to the challenge. (◕‿◕)

 ![](https://i.imgur.com/ehTP5Xf.png){: .mx-auto.d-block :}